morleym/furtive-handbook/docs/format-round-robin.md

 ### Competitors & Competitive Ops

+* Round-Robin supports ties!
+Unlike elimination formats, competitors can play a match and have a tied outcome.
 * Round-Robin has a significantly larger # of rounds of play per competitors involved compared to elimination brackets or Swiss
   * If you do not have adequate setups to run all available matches at once, then runtime will be longer
   * On the positive side, competitors are guaranteed that many matches, and this is a common format for leagues played over several weeks